 Before you have an artist website built for you or you build a site with WordPress, spend some time learning about digital marketing.
 I think that you will benefit more from spending time learning how to build brand awareness and an online presence than you would spending time building a website.

 The sites listed above make it easy for you to have your art available for purchase in minutes.

-I use and recommend WordPress for your platform.
+I use and recommend WordPress.
 WordPress is easy to use and a large community that helps and support others.
 YouTube also provides How-To videos for building WordPress sites.